harrelfe/blogd/content/post/rdist.markdown

 When one moves from testing whether there is _any_ efficacy vs. whether there is absolute efficacy beyond a certain level, e.g., RD > 0.02, the statistical evidence will vary depending not only on the RD cutoff but also on how high risk is the patient.
 For example, Bayesian posterior probabilities that RD > d are functions of d and baseline covariates.

-As a side note, from an RD perspective, the treatment benefit that a patient gets from being high risk is indistinguisable from the benefit she gets due to a treatment `\(\times\)` baseline covariate interaction.
+As a side note, from an RD perspective, the treatment benefit that a patient gets from being high risk is indistinguishable from the benefit she gets due to a treatment `\(\times\)` baseline covariate interaction.
 But it does matter for quantifying statistical evidence.

 For the remainder of the article I concentrate on summarizing trials using the entire RD distribution.